top of page

 The opera diva takes center stage, exuding glamour and confidence with her sparkling gown and feathered backdrop, captivating the audience with her radiant presence.

 For opera singers, the voice is not just an instrument; it's the very essence of their artistry.
-Maintaining peak vocal health and delivering breathtaking performances requires more than just talent; it demands a dedicated approach to self-care and the strategic use of essential tools.
-Think of it as an opera diva's toolbox, filled with the instruments necessary for crafting a successful and enduring career.
+Maintaining peak vocal health and delivering breathtaking performances requires more than just talent.
+It demands a dedicated approach to self-care and the strategic use of essential tools.
+Think of it as an opera diva’s toolbox filled with the instruments necessary for crafting a successful and enduring career.

 This post explores the key elements every serious singer should incorporate into their daily routine:

+The human voice is primarily composed of water.
 Dehydration is the enemy of a healthy vocal instrument.
 Keep a water bottle constantly at hand and aim for consistent hydration throughout the day.
 Avoid sugary drinks, excessive caffeine, and alcohol, as these can dehydrate and irritate the vocal cords.
 Consider adding lemon or honey to warm water for soothing effects.
+Proper hydration can significantly enhance vocal clarity and flexibility.

 Edna Garabedian mezzo-soprano and CEO as Jury member of the International Voice Competition Boris Martinovich